dcarpent74/hello-world/README.md

 Kubernetes - Attended a number of presentations on Kubernetes recently.
 I need to spend some time playing with the examples.
 I'd like to get a hybrid private / public cloud setup working between my new home server when it is up and Google cloud.

 IPv6 - It has been time to fully wrap my head around this now.
 I'd really like to have caomparable proficiency with this as I have on IPv4.

+OSB - Get something running to record or broadcast myself and my screens.
+It is still early days for this idea, but looks like fun and maybe a good way to help other learn.

+TW5 - I've been playing with TiddlyWiki5 for a while now, and have a few projects and wikis using TW5.
+I'd like to plumb TW5 into a private container and modify it to be able to do git operations and publishing so I can have version controlled TW5 content and an easy way to push my wiki to GitHub pages or some other hosting location.